doomsider/shadow/README.md

 	Any variable that starts with LOGSEARCH_ will automatically entered into the search database and then the result will be returned to the specified function.
 The format is LOGSEARCH_functioname="String match in log".

 	Any variable that starts with MYSQLEVENT_ will be added to the running Mysql events.
 Mysql event manager must be turned on for these to work.
-The format is MYSQLEVENT_FREQUENCY_TIMEVALUE_TIMEQUANTITY_EVENTNAME="EVENT_FUNCTION_NAME".
+The format is MYSQLEVENT_FREQUENCY_TIMEVALUE_TIMEQUANTITY_EVENTNAME="EVENT_FUNCTION_NAME"

 Known Issues: